 The FDA are also withdrawing a previous compliance policy guide — entitled “Conditions Under Which Homeopathic Drugs May be Marketed” — which they issued in 1988, as the policy no longer reflects their current thinking.

-Dr. Norman E. Sharpless, the acting commissioner of food and drugs, and Dr. Janet Woodcock, the director of the Center for Drug Evaluation and Research, authored the FDA statement that details these two new steps.
+Dr. Norman E. Sharpless, the acting commissioner of food and drugs, and Dr. Janet Woodcock, the director of the Center for Drug Evaluation and Research, authored the

 In their statement, the FDA explain the need for safeguarding the public from the potential risks of homeopathic products.

 Homeopathic drugs, they say, “are made from a wide range of substances, including ingredients derived from plants, healthy or diseased animal or human sources, minerals and chemicals, including known poisons.”

 “These products have the potential to cause significant and even permanent harm if they are poorly manufactured,” they claim.

 As part of the revision of the 2017 draft guidance, the FDA have now detailed which categories of homeopathic products pose a higher risk to public health, and which particular ingredients and methods of administration are less likely to be safe.

 They are also planning to give details on “products for vulnerable populations, and products with significant quality issues.”

 The FDA call for the public’s help in revising this draft before it is final.
 In their statement, they say, “We encourage the public to review this revised draft guidance and comment before it is finalized.”